Zaporizhzhia Nuclear Power Plant crisis: September 2022 IAEA report

-Shut down
+2022 shutdown

 After the publication of the IAEA report, as shelling of the plant continued, the plant was operating disconnected from the grid in "island mode" for a few days.
-In that mode the last operational reactor was used to power plant's own safety systems.
+In that mode the last operational reactor was used to power the plant's own safety systems.
 On 11 September, at 3.14am, the sixth and final reactor was disconnected from the grid, "completely stopping" the plant.
 The statement from Energoatom said that "Preparations are underway for its cooling and transfer to a cold state".
 Both sides continued to blame each other for the military action in and around the plant.

 On 21 September, shelling within the plant damaged cables near unit 6 turbine hall, temporarily causing two of unit 6's three emergency diesel generators to run for about 40 minutes to provide power while repairs were made.
 The other five reactors were not affected.
 The previous day shelling took one of the reactor cooling ponds out of service.

 On 30 September, Ihor Murashov, director general of the plant, was detained by Russian soldiers.
 Energoatom said that Murashov's arrest threatened the safety of the plant, and accused Russia of attempting to transfer control of the plant to the Russian company Rosatom.
 He was released within a few days and was evacuated to territory controlled by Ukraine.